camunda/camunda-docs-static/enterprise/content/support.md

 # Phone Support

-Based on your SLA (Service Level Agreement) contract, you could also reach out to Support via 24x7 hotline telephone for Level 1 issues.
-The service line can be called free of charge from USA, Australia, Canada and Brazil.
-The German number can be used from all other countries, but in this case, the call may not be free of charge.
-You can find 24x7 support telephone number in your contract.
+Based on your SLA (Service Level Agreement) contract, you could also reach out to Camunda technical support via telephone.
+You can find support hotline number in your contract.

+The number can be called free of charge from USA, Australia, Canada and Brazil.
+Please note that the German number can be used from all other countries, but in this case, the call may not be free of charge.

 ## How does support hotline work?
-In case of L1 issues outside business hours, you can call our 24x7 support hotline for immediate assistance from Camunda technical support team.
+Support hotline helps you to connect to Camunda technical support for an immediate assistance with your case.
 Your call is received directly in our office (no external call center).

-Please find below the instructions on how to make use of hotline.
+Please find below the instructions on how to make use of support hotline.

-* Dial in 24x7 telephone number
+* Dial in telephone number provided in the contract
 * The IVR would ask you to enter service pin.
 The service pin is a 5-digit number provided with the contract.
 This helps us to prioritize your call.
 * If service pin is handy, then please enter it.
 * If you do not have service pin handy, just press the hash key (#) instead.